 All WashU students, faculty and staff parking a bike on campus, are STRONGLY encouraged to registering their bike with WashU.
 To get started, go to project529.com/washu and enter information about your bike.
 Once you register, you will receive a sticker to attach to your bike.
 Displaying a valid registration shield helps protect your bike from theft and facilitates the recovery of lost or stolen bikes.

 The following are tips and resources to assist members of our community in accessing greater St. Louis by bike.

 MetroLink riders 13 and older or accompanied by an adult are welcome to bring their bikes aboard the train in the front or back of each car.
 Additionally, each MetroBus is equipped with a front-mounted rack with the capacity for two bikes.
 For more information on integrating your bike commute with public transit, please consult Metro’s Bike & Ride page.

-The upcoming Loop Trolley will span 2.2 miles, promising to link the Delmar Loop business district and Metro station to the Missouri History Museum and Forest Park.
+The Loop Trolley spans 2.2 miles and links the Delmar Loop business district and Metro station to the Missouri History Museum and Forest Park.
 While the new connectivity between these cultural landmarks is exciting, bikers should be advised that the Loop Trolley tracks pose a safety hazard, as their tires can become stuck.
 Consider using the marked alternative routes around Delmar and remember to always cross the tracks at a right angle.
 For more information, visit the Loop Trolley website.

 - Big Shark Bicycle Co. is located on Big Bend Blvd.
 Big Shark sells a wide variety of bikes and bike gear, performsrepairs, and hosts group rides every Saturday morning.